 There are more than 660 state and territory laws that impose personal liability on individual directors and officers.

 660 laws that impose personal liability on the people that are directing a company.
 That is outrageous.
 The most damning thing is that some of these laws come from a context of providing proof of innocence rather than proof of guilt.
 Imagine that being applied in any other setting?
-I don’t know the details of the bill of human rights, however the right of innocence until proven guilty is something we all take for granted.
+I don’t know the details of the bill of human rights, however, the right of innocence until proven guilty is something we all take for granted.

-The counter argument is that we must have suitable deterrents for those earning the big dollars that are a sufficient penalty.
+The counterargument is that we must have suitable deterrents for those earning the big dollars that are a sufficient penalty.
 I have no issue with that.
-Let’s however be clear on the principal at play: the director that has acted honestly, in the best interests of the shareholders, that has sought advice when appropriate, has inspected and checked that risk is being managed effectively and making reasonable decisions based upon the facts presented SHOULD be protected by law.
+Let’s however be clear on the principle at play: the director that has acted honestly, in the best interests of the shareholders, that has sought advice when appropriate, has inspected and checked that risk is being managed effectively and making reasonable decisions based upon the facts presented SHOULD be protected by law.
 Those that act dishonestly deserve to be punished mightily.